-New home sales fell to the lowest pace in a year, with prices jumping 18 percent on a year-over-year basis, due to the high costs and uncertain availability of building materials, lots and labor.
-Sales of newly built, single-family homes fell 5.9 percent in May to a 769,000 seasonally adjusted annual rate, according to newly released data by the U.S. Department of Housing and Urban Development and the U.S. Census Bureau.
+New home sales fell to the lowest pace in a year, with prices jumping 18% on a year-over-year basis, due to the high costs and uncertain availability of building materials, lots and labor.
+Sales of newly built, single-family homes fell 5.9% in May to a 769,000 seasonally adjusted annual rate, according to newly released data by the U.S. Department of Housing and Urban Development and the U.S. Census Bureau.
 The May number follows significant downward revisions to the April estimate and previous months’ readings.

-“New home prices have increased over the last year due to higher material costs and delays for deliveries,” said Chuck Fowke, chairman of the National Association of Home Builders (NAHB) and a custom home builder from Tampa, Fla.
+“New home prices have increased over the last year due to higher material costs and delays for deliveries,” said NAHB Chairman Chuck Fowke.
 “Policymakers must take action to improve supply-chains in order to protect housing affordability.
-While lumber costs have come down in recent weeks, they are still more than 210 percent higher than a year ago.
-And OSB prices are up 380 percent over the last year.”
+While lumber costs have come down in recent weeks, they are still more than 210% higher than a year ago.
+And OSB prices are up 380% over the last year.”

 A new home sale occurs when a sales contract is signed or a deposit is accepted.
 The home can be in any stage of construction: not yet started, under construction or completed.
 In addition to adjusting for seasonal effects, the May reading of 769,000 units is the number of homes that would sell if this pace continued for the next 12 months.

-Inventory remains low at a 5.1-month supply, with 330,000 new single-family homes for sale, 3.8 percent lower than May 2020.
-Supply-side challenges remain an issue, with the count of new homes sold that had not started construction, up 76 percent over the last year.
-The count of new homes sold that are completed and ready to occupy is down 33 percent.
+Inventory remains low at a 5.1-month supply, with 330,000 new single-family homes for sale, 3.8% lower than May 2020.
+Supply-side challenges remain an issue, with the count of new homes sold that had not started construction, up 76% over the last year.
+The count of new homes sold that are completed and ready to occupy is down 33%.

 “Entry-level buyers are being most affected by higher prices,” noted Dietz.
-“Just a year ago, shares of sales priced below $300,000 accounted for 44 percent of sales, while this May it has dropped to 26 percent.”
+“Just a year ago, shares of sales priced below $300,000 accounted for 44% of sales, while this May it has dropped to 26%.”

-Regionally on a year-to-date basis, new home sales rose in all four regions, up 48.7 percent in the Northeast, 33.5 percent in the Midwest, 32.3 percent in the South and 5.6 percent in the West.
+Regionally on a year-to-date basis new home sales rose in all four regions, up 48.7% in the Northeast, 33.5% in the Midwest, 32.3% in the South, and 5.6% in the West.
 These significant increases are due in part to lower sales volume during the Covid crisis a year ago.